Coherent structures at the origin of time irreversibility in wall turbulence: Discussion

+In this picture, TI patterns in the near-wall region are in agreement between the turbulent boundary layer (external flow) and the turbulent channel (internal flow), while dissimilarities emerge far from the wall due to intrinsic differences in the flow features of external and internal wall turbulence (e.g., the absence of an intermittency region in internal flows).
+Overall, the outcomes for both turbulent channel and turbulent boundary layer flows indicate that TI patterns are not limited to a particular flow case, but are a distinctive feature of wall-bounded turbulent flows at high Reynolds number.

 It is worth noting here that the full-signal time irreversibility behavior shown in Fig.s~\ref{fig:fig2}a and \ref{fig:fig4}a displays a wall-normal trend similar to the skewness of the spatial derivative $\partial u/\partial x$ reported in previous works~\cite{vreman2014statistics, djenidi2017skewness}, with important implications.
-Such similarity suggests that $\partial u/\partial x$ can be reinterpreted as a surrogate measure of TI, although $\partial u/\partial x$ is computed at fixed time.
+Such a similarity suggests that $\partial u/\partial x$ can be reinterpreted as a surrogate measure of TI, although $\partial u/\partial x$ is computed at a fixed time.
 However, the TI reinterpretation of $\partial u/\partial x$ is conditional to the applicability of Taylor's hypothesis, which allows the conversion of spatial signals $u(x)$ into equivalent time series $u(t)$, and \textit{vice versa}.
 This point is crucial because an unconsidered use of spatial asymmetry metrics to quantify TI may lead to inconsistent outcomes, especially for non-canonical flow setups~\cite{zorzetto2018extremes}.
 For the flow cases considered in this study, the application of classical Taylor's hypothesis -- namely, when the convection velocity equals the mean velocity -- led to consistent outcomes from time- and spatial-series, as discussed for the turbulent channel flow case, but caution is still needed.
-In this sense, refined formulations of the Taylor's hypothesis -- e.g., accounting for modulation mechanisms in wall turbulence~\cite{iacobello2021large} -- could help to shed more light on the duality between temporal and spatial asymmetries, and will be explored in future works.
+In this sense, refined formulations of Taylor's hypothesis -- e.g., accounting for modulation mechanisms in wall turbulence~\cite{iacobello2021large} -- could help to shed more light on the duality between temporal and spatial asymmetries and will be explored in future works. \\Another thought-provoking similarity appears between the vertical behavior of $I_k$ (Fig.s~\ref{fig:fig2}a and \ref{fig:fig4}a) and the vertical behavior of the Corrsin integral parameter in wall turbulence (as reported, e.g., {by~\citet{jimenez2018coherent}}); the latter is the ratio between the characteristic timescale of energetic turbulence eddies and the characteristic timescale due to the mean shear~\cite{jimenez2018coherent}.
+The qualitative similarity between these two quantities could suggest a key role played by mean shear in the mechanisms leading to higher TI levels, thus turning the spotlight on the consideration of other phenomena (than the energy cascade) affecting statistical TI and stimulating further research on TI in shear flows.